JeffreyVar/sum-fun-jest-unit-testing/README.md

 - Other Test Tools
 - Integration Testing (If time permits)

-- testing a change in the readme for a commit

 ## Test Driven Development - TDD

 Test Driven Development (TDD) is a software development approach where tests are written before the code.
 This methodology encourages thinking about the code in advance, leading to improved code quality.